 I’ve really enjoyed reading a little bit of Visionaries on a weekly basis and if you’re interested you can join my journey through all seven-plus years of Transformers on the blog’s Instagram.
 I’m reading an issue every Thursday and posting a handful of photos of the physical comic along with a few paragraphs of information and opinion.
 It’ll be a venture that’ll come to the blog eventually but for now you can follow along there.

-The next (and final) new strip adventure for the Visionaries will be here for review on 29th October 2021.
+The next (and final) new strip adventure for the Visionaries will be reviewed on the blog on 29th October 2021.
 It won’t quite be the end though, as you’ll find out next time.

 2 thoughts on “TRANSFORMERS & ViSiONARiES: PART ONE: WEEKLY MAGiC”